bcgov/sso-terraform/README.md

 This terraform file is applied when the PR is merged into the `main` branch.
 A github action will trigger, adding the custom realm to the gold cluster.
 Deleting the `new-realm.tf` file will delete the custom realm when the change is merged into the `main` branch.

 - Please use `Kebab case` for the custom realm Terraform files. e.g. `sso-team-test.tf`

+## Debugging

+If the terraform plan and apply actions are failing do to a failure to release the state lock.
+This can be unlocked by doing the following:

+ - Log into the AWS dev environment in a local terminal.
+ - In the folder `./terraform-v2` run `terraform init` and `terraform plan`.
+ - If that errors out with a state issue reset the state using, `terraform force-unlock <<ID>>`.
+The GitHub actions should run smoothly again.